firstred/iptv-proxy/README.md

 # Overview

 This project is a simple IPTV restreamer, rework of https://github.com/kvaster/iptv-proxy.
-For now it supports only HLS (m3u8) streams.
+For now, it supports only HLS (m3u8) streams.
 Some IPTV providers allow to connect only one device per URL and this is not really comfortable when you have 3+ tv.
 Iptv-proxy allocates such 'URLs' dynamically.
-I.e. your iptv provider have two URLs (playlists) and allows only one connection per URL, but you have 4 tv in your house and you never watch more then 2 tv at the same time.
+I.e. your iptv provider have two URLs (playlists) and allows only one connection per URL, but you have 4 TVs in your house, and you never watch more than 2 tv at the same time.
-In this case you can setup two playlists in iptv proxy and they will be dynamically allocated to active tv.
+In this case you can set up two playlists in iptv proxy, and they will be dynamically allocated to active tv.

-Also iptv-proxy can combine different IPTV providers.
+Also, iptv-proxy can combine different IPTV providers.
 It will combine both - playlist and xmltv data (if available).

 ## Configuration